Get A Quotation!

 Fire & Smoke Alarm Systems

 Smoke alarms are essential for your home.
 The spread of fire is faster with modern furniture than it was in times past.
-A sufficient amount of smoke alarms must be properly placed to maximize time for escape.
+A sufficient amount of smoke alarms must be properly placed to maximise time for escape.
 National Fire Alarm and Signaling Code 72 (NFPA 72) has been requiring smoke alarms to be in every room, including existing houses, for at least five years.
 It also requires them outside all sleeping areas and on every level.
 Larger homes may require additional smoke alarms.
 This is often because homes constructed to previous standards do not meet the minimum requirements.
-It is important for homeowners to be aware that the detection needs of homes have changed and that enforcement agencies take preventative steps to make certain that all houses are equipped with sufficient smoke alarms.
+It is important for homeowners to be aware that the detection needs of homes have changed and that enforcement agencies take preventative steps to ensure that all houses are equipped with sufficient smoke alarms.

 What is a Fire Risk Assessment (FRA)?

-Take a look at where you live and who lives there, as if it were a fire prevention issue.
+Take a look at where you live and who lives there as if it were a fire prevention issue.
 Understanding the possible risks associated with fire and smoke is a key factor in being able to improve the fire safety precautions taken by Bangor home and business owners.